at Advocates for Children

-Charter schools, like school districts, must appoint a McKinney-Vento liaison to identify students who are homeless, help them enroll in school, and arrange for transportation and other needed services.
-Charter schools should also distribute a Residency Questionnaire to all enrolling students and students who change addresses to ask them about their housing status.
-All LEAs that recieve Title I, Part A funds, including charter schools, are required to do so.
+Charter schools, like school districts, must appoint a McKinney-Vento liaison to identify students in temporary housing, help them enroll in school, and arrange for transportation and other needed services.
+Charter schools should also distribute a Housing Questionnaire to all enrolling students and students who change addresses to ask them about their housing status.
+All LEAs that receive Title I, Part A funds, including charter schools, are required to do so.
 Click on the links below to learn more about charter schools and homeless education.

 Find answers to commonly asked questions about the responsibility of charter schools under the McKinney-Vento Act.

 This chart provides information on the transportation rights of students in temporary housing attending school in New York State.
 It includes information on available services, the responsible agency, and funding sources when serving students in many different housing situations, including for students attending charter schools.

 Data and Statistics on Temporarily Housed Students Attending Charter Schools